-Drawing & Painting 1 (G040) Prerequisite: Studio in Art 1 & 2
+Drawing & Painting 1 (G040)

 Drawing & Painting 1 is the course for you if you have successfully completed Studio in Art 1 and 2 and if you are interested in exploring the world of art further.
 You will study and practice a variety of drawing/painting techniques such as perspective and drawing from life, as well as improve your technical and creative thinking skills.